-In the 1-2 Timing, the hip rotation (step 1) and the upper body rotation (step 2) are distinctly separate actions that transfer body weight and accelerate the striking arm.
+In the 1-2 Timing, the hip rotation (step 1) and the upper body rotation (step 2) are separate actions.
+In addition, the upper body rotation and the extension of the punching arm also move in a 1-2 timing sequence.
+Study this well: